carlosjhr64/base_convert/README.txt

   raise "bad! /#{a}/ == /#{b}/" unless a == b end

-# ruby -I ./lib README
+# ruby -I ./lib README.txt
 if RUBY_VERSION =~ /^1.9.2/ then
   require 'base_convert'